-Neal White is a London based artist who has been working at the forefront of research-led practice since 2001.
+Neal White is a London based artist who has been working with research-led practice since 2001.
 Drawing on a wide range of sources and contexts, from socially engaged and post-conceptual art, to arts interaction with ecological and environmental science, he situates the role of the artist as an investigator, as a visual thinker and as a connector - of people and ideas.
 His works operates in and beyond the studio, through fieldwork, experimental systems, curating and contextual inquiry inside institutions or through residencies and in collaborations with others.
 Artworks take a variety of forms, from drawing and digital media, through to digital imaging, artist publications, installations and para-institutional structures.

 He has worked solely and in collaboration on projects commissioned Internationally, including at Kochi Muzaris Biennale (India, 2023), Kunsthalle Trondheim (Norway, 2022), Venice Biennale (Central Pavilion 2021), Portikus, Germany (2014) and across the UK - including; Whitechapel Gallery, FACT - Liverpool, John Hansard Gallery - Southampton, Natural History Museum, Barbican Gallery and Lux Gallery, amongst others.